near/discovery-docs/docs/social/tech.md

 Now you have the data ready to be rendered.
 You can use most React components to render the data.
-But also you can embed other widgets.
+But also you can embed other components.
 [near.social](https://near.social) doesn't allow specifying custom CSS classes, but provides a standard [Bootstrap 5](https://getbootstrap.com/docs/5.2/getting-started/introduction/) CSS classes.

 We can render the profile object and also include a list of tags: